-All applicants that have applied for a professional course and do not live in the UK, including Ireland, have to meet certain requirements, the main being the completion of a Disclosure & Barring Service (DBS) application.
-The DBS will only cover time spent in the UK and if you have lived abroad you must complete a further declaration relating to the absence of a criminal record in your home country.
+All applicants that have applied for a professional course have to meet certain requirements, the main being the completion of a Disclosure & Barring Service (DBS) application.
+However the DBS will only cover time spent in the UK, if you have lived abroad you must also complete a further declaration relating to the absence of a criminal record in your home country.
 This is known as a Criminal Record Declaration.

-To pass the relevant checks for registration to Brunel University, applicants will need to complete ONE of two things:
+To pass the relevant Criminal Record Declaration check for registration to Brunel University London, applicants will need to complete ONE of the below:

-You can approach any solicitor of your choice however, Turbervilles Solicitors in Uxbridge, Middlesex, will be able to assist you with completing this declaration once you are in the Uxbridge area.
-Please contact them on 01895 201700 or by email at email@example.com to make an appointment.
+You can approach any solicitor of your choice however, HAL Solicitors in Uxbridge, Middlesex, will be able to assist you with completing this declaration once you are in the Uxbridge area.
+Please contact Andrew Lindsay 01895 251700 or by email at email@example.com to make an appointment.
 HAL Solicitors full address is 8 High Street, Uxbridge, Middlesex, UB8 1JN.